Scientific Name

 Description

-Aeonium 'Jack Catlin' is a branched succulent that forms attractive low clumps of colorful rosettes at the end of short branches.
-It can grow up to 18 inches (45 cm) tall, eventually spreading to form a lovely mound.
-The rosettes can reach up to 8 inches (20 cm) in diameter.
-The leaves are fleshy, glossy green towards the middle, and reddish toward the tips.
-The red color turns rich red after new growth hardens off in the late spring.
+Aeonium 'Jack Catlin' is a branched succulent that forms attractive, low clumps of rosettes of colorful, spoon-shaped leaves at the ends of short branches.
+It can grow up to 18 inches (45 cm) tall and eventually spread to form a lovely mound.
+The rosettes can reach a diameter of 8 inches (20 cm).
+The leaves are fleshy, glossy green towards the middle, and reddish towards the tips.
+The red color deepens to a rich red after new growth hardens off in late spring.

 Feed the plant with a half-strength balanced fertilizer every month or so during the growing season.
 Do not feed it while it is dormant.